JasonDGates/Project-Atelier/README.md

 - <a href="#Roadmap">Roadmap</a>

 ### Description
 Project Atelier is a monolithic front end E-Commerce application redesigned from the ground up to accomodate increased growth and traffic.
-Project Atelier was built using
+Project Atelier was built using React, React Hooks, styled-components, and Express.

 # Installation

 ### Required (latest version of)